Topological modularity of Monstrous Moonshine: Topological modularity of Monstrous Moonshine

 We empirically observe that both $\cZ_\text{ell}[\tilde\M;g]$ and $\cZ^\text{const}[\M;g]$ defined in \eqref{GeneratingArf} and \eqref{GeneratingMonster} are divisible with base \emph{24} (not just 12) for \emph{every} $g \in \Mon$.
-The divisibility of the McKay-Thompson series provides a nontrivial check of \cite{Lin:2021bcp}, and ultimately of the Stolz-Teichner conjecture \cite{Segal,ST1,ST2}, for a large class of holomorphic CFTs.
+This observation is the basis of our main Conjecture~\ref{Conjecture}; in particular, Proposition~\ref{Main} concerns the proven special case of $g=e$.
+We emphasize again that Conjecture~\ref{Conjecture} is strictly stronger than what is decreed by physical consistency---not only is the base doubled from 12 to 24 but the non-anomalous/Fricke conditions are also relaxed.
+The divisibility of the McKay--Thompson series provides a nontrivial check of \cite{Lin:2021bcp} and ultimately of the Stolz--Teichner conjecture \cite{Segal,ST1,ST2}, for a large class of holomorphic CFTs.